 - Teaching and support staff can access the list from a shared data base.
 It is updated on a weekly basis or whenever students become entitled to it.
-The information about results of assessments for EAA are kept confidentially in line with school policy and are shared on a need to know basis. - Staff are informed of any changes to the EAA list. via the Staff Bulletin which goes out every Friday. - Parents will be informed of any tests results via a letter home which states what they are entitled to, why and when
+The information about results of assessments for EAA are kept confidentially in line with school policy and are shared on a need to know basis. - Staff are informed of any changes to the EAA list. - Parents will be informed of any tests results via a letter home which states what they are entitled to, why and when